aviondb/aviondb/CONTRIBUTING.md

 # Contributing

-Want to hack on IpfsDB?
+Want to hack on AvionDB?
 Awesome!
 Here are instructions to get you started.
 They are not perfect yet.
 Please let us know what feels wrong or incomplete.

-IpfsDB is an Open Source project and we welcome contributions of all sorts.
+AvionDB is an Open Source project and we welcome contributions of all sorts.
 There are many ways to help, from reporting issues, contributing code, and helping us improve our community.